Home

 David privately expressed his intense anger and vowed to kill Fisher if he ever got the chance.
 I can empathize with his overwhelming emotions.

-None of these individuals who committed crimes in the name of justice ate the prison food.
+None of these individuals who committed crimes in the name of justice ate prison food.
 They all managed to escape.
 It’s worth noting that this was the same police force that abandoned troublemakers on the outskirts of town in minus-40-degree weather, knowing full well that they could freeze to death.
 Some did.

 David Milgaard eventually received a substantial financial settlement — courtesy of Saskatchewan taxpayers.
 He used the money to support his parents and siblings, pay his lawyer, invest in the stock market, travel to Australia and Europe, purchase a house in Calgary, and live off the interest of the remaining funds (approximately one million dollars).